-Considering the Somali's origin story, it can be easy to write off these beautiful cats as "just" a long haired Abyssinian.
+Considering the Somali's origin story, it can be easy to write off these beautiful cats as "just" a long-haired Abyssinian.
 But as any Somali cat owner will tell you, there's so much more to the story.

 Somalis are brilliant, gregarious, tirelessly active cats who delight in learning tricks, bonding with humans and other animals alike, and exploring every inch of their environments.
-Delightfully curious and playful, the Somali cat will be a lifelong friend and companion who will do its best to ensure you never have a dull moment.
+Delightfully curious and playful, the Somali cat will be a lifelong friend and companion who will do her best to ensure you never have a dull moment.

-Somalis are medium large cats—the average weight of a Somali cat is usually 6–10 pounds—with large almond eyes, large pointed ears, and bold facial markings that are another hallmark of the breed.
+Somalis are medium-large cats—the average weight of a Somali cat is usually 6–10 pounds—with large almond eyes, large pointed ears, and bold facial markings that are another hallmark of the breed.

 Prepare to have your life monopolized.
-The Somali is not for the faint of heart, or for anyone looking for a quiet, docile lap cat.
+The Somali is not for the faint of heart or for anyone looking for a quiet, docile lap cat.
 These guys are always on the move and always looking to be the center of attention.
 Teach the Somali to fetch at your own peril, because once they understand the game, they are never going to want to stop.